blessonj/reimagined-fiesta/installation/readme.md

-#Getting started with SQL 2019 big data cluster in Azure
+# Getting started with SQL 2019 big data cluster in Azure AKS cluster

 ## What is SQL 2019 big data cluster?